Wordclock/firmware/README.md

 on its own.
 There are also a few other bootloaders that are supported directly, namely [chip45boot2][9] and [FastBoot][10] from Peter Danegger.

-Depending upon the bootloader you choose, you might have to change the fuses and/or the `BOOTLOADER_RESET_WDT` directive within `src/config.h`:
+Depending upon the bootloader you want to use, you might have to change the fuses and/or the `BOOTLOADER_RESET_WDT` directive within `src/config.h`:

 - **AVRootloader, FastBoot**: Set **efuse** to `0xfc`